HackerTyperAbuser/Hunter0-CTF-Writeups/HackTheBox/Arctic/Arctic.md

 ```
 ![](img/Pasted%20image%2020241017221434.png)
 ## Introduction
-Arctic is an easy machine that has a vulnerable version of Adobe ColdFusion and a straight forward privilege escalation vector.
-However, it really shines as a machine for testing various different tools and methodology.
+Arctic is an easy machine that has a vulnerable version of Adobe ColdFusion and a straight-forward privilege escalation vector.
+However, it really shines as a machine for testing different tools and methodologies.
 ### Improved Skills:
 - Windows Kernel Privilege Escalation
 - Vulnerability scanning and fixing exploit code